freeplane/docs/src/docs/scripting/Asking_AI_from_scripts.md

 `AiRequestOptions` can provide instruction text for a single request:

 - `systemMessage(text)` sets the request's base system instruction text.
+- `exactSystemMessage(text)` sets the complete system instruction text for the request and suppresses Freeplane-composed system additions.
 - `profile(name)` resolves a saved assistant profile by name.
 - `profile(name, message)` uses the given profile message text directly.